-While the relationship between EEG metrics and sleep stages is well-established, less has been defined on the EEG-based indices for arousal and restfulness during waking states.
+While the relationship between EEG metrics and sleep stages are well-established, less has been defined on the EEG-based indices for with arousal and restfulness during waking states.
 To address this, linearly defined and transferable metrics of arousal states hold promise for investigating the neural correlates of wakefulness.
-One such metric is the Odds Ratio Product (ORP), calculated within datasets as a continuous measure of wakefulness (Younes et al., 2015).
+One such metric is the Odds Ratio Product (ORP), calculated within datasets as a continuous measure of wakefulness .
 The ORP quantifies the spectrum from very deep sleep (0) to full wakefulness (>2.5), offering an objective alternative to traditional sleep staging by removing subjectivity and capturing brief sleep episodes.
 By leveraging EEG frequency band powers, the ORP generates a single, reliable index of sleep and wake states through spectral analysis of EEG data.
-Therefore, integrating novel dry-electrode EEG technology with a robust sleepwake index, like the ORP, presents significant potential for detecting fatigue during wakefulness, particularly in operational settings such as the military.
+Therefore, integrating novel dry-electrode EEG technology with a robust sleep-wake index, like the ORP, presents significant potential for detecting fatigue during wakefulness, particularly in operational settings such as the military.
 As the ORP has yet to be applied to waking EEG, the present study offers novel and valuable insight into the transferability of the tool for diversified applications.

 Overall, this study aimed to provide insight on the neurological correspondences involved in wake-dependent cognitive performance associating with states of reduced sleep duration, and employed a novel dry-electrode EEG system as the selected neuroimaging technique for its feasibility and practical implementation into real-world settings.
 Within SD literature, no studies to our knowledge have investigated the administration of both PVT and an eye-tracking task (EyeSync) concomitantly with EEG-based neuronal assessment.
-As such, the primary investigations of the study included: (1) investigating the neural correspondences associated with decreased PVT and EyeSync performance as a result of being in a state of reduced sleep duration, (2) evaluating the quantifiability of lower frequency bands as a measure for waking sleep deprived states, (3) investigating electrode site contribution of theta band spectral topographical distribution in waking states of increased restlessness, (4) quantifying changes in waking ORP values with increased workload and cumulative sleep loss.
-Based upon previous research, the following was hypothesized: (1) an increase in subjective propensity to sleep and decreased objective sleep duration will associate with increased overall wakingrest theta activity, (2) within both cognitive tasks (PVT and eye-tracking), lower frequency waves (i.e., delta and theta waves) will be most prominently impacted by the protocol compared to higher frequency waves, (3) theta activity will be higher in the PM compared to AM in the "live-in" week, due to the linear relationship the theta band has been found to have with time elapsed since waking (de Gennaro et al., 2007; Finelli et al., 2000; Gorgoni et al., 2014; Tinguely et al., 2006), (4) a decline in ORP values would be found during the test battery with cumulative sleep loss.
+As such, the primary investigations of the study included: 1) investigating the neural correspondences associated with decreased PVT and EyeSync performance as a result of being in a state of reduced sleep duration, 2) evaluating the quantifiability of lower frequency bands as a measure for waking sleep deprived states, 3) investigating electrode site contribution of theta band spectral topographical distribution in waking states of increased restlessness, 4) quantifying changes in waking ORP values with increased workload and cumulative sleep loss.
+Based upon previous research, the following was hypothesized: 1) an increase in subjective propensity to sleep and decreased objective sleep duration will associate with increased overall waking-rest theta activity, 2) within both cognitive tasks (PVT and eye-tracking), lower frequency waves (i.e., delta and theta waves)

+will be most prominently impacted by the protocol compared to higher frequency waves, 3) theta activity will be higher in the PM compared to AM in the 'live-in' week, due to the linear relationship the theta band has been found to have with time elapsed since waking 15-18, 4) a decline in ORP values would be found during the test battery with cumulative sleep loss..